 The Long House Trail is a 6-mile loop that includes a viewpoint over the Long House, as well as a lookout over Kodak House.
 It leaves from the information center at Wetherill Mesa.

-Family-Friendly Cliff Dwelling Tour Options
+Family-Friendly Cliff Dwelling Tour Options at Mesa Verde

-If you can get tickets in advance for a cliff-dwelling tour.
+You’ll need to book tickets in advance for a cliff-dwelling tour.
 Check the descriptions to see if the tour is appropriate for your family, as some involve tall ladders and difficult hikes.
 Other ranger-led hikes are available, but they require longer hikes, steep descents, and scrambling over rocks.

 Cliff Palace Tour

-Cliff Palace Tour is the most popular tour in Mesa Verde Park.
+Cliff Palace Tour is the most popular tour in Mesa Verde National Park.
 This is the largest dwelling in the park with more than 150 rooms.
 The one-hour tour includes climbing 5 approximately ten-foot ladders, and a 1/4 mile hike.
 We would love to return to the park when this tour is running again!
 So far there is no timeline for the end of the road construction.

 Balcony House Tour